fazleyazdan/linux-for-beginners/README.md

 > - Create environment setup scripts to standardize local/CI test setups.
 > - Add logs and exit codes in scripts to make CI/CD troubleshooting easier:

 ---

+## 🪵 Chapter 7: Log Management and Troubleshooting in Linux

+---